 In addition to a face serum, I really love the Necessaire body serum that’s packed with hyaluronic acid.
 This is great to put on after you get out of the shower and before you apply moisturizer to your whole body.
-Body washes can be stripping of your natural oils so adding in this extra step can pack a big punch in terms of hydration.
+Body washes can strip you of your natural oils so adding in this extra step can pack a big punch in terms of hydration.

 Cover Your Skin When Outdoors

 I notice the moment it gets freezing that my skin dries out instantly on my hands.
 And it’s from walking my dog several times a day without gloves on during the winter months.
 Exposing your skin to the dry, windy and cold weather will wreak havoc on your skin and cause it to crack and be irritated.